The-Brook-Nook/General/README.md

   3. The date the issue occurred.

 ## Submitting a change 🍓 :
+If you find certain rules unjust or notice any notable omissions, kindly use the Issues tab available [here](https://github.com/CreacOwo/The-Brook-Nook/issues).
+Your request will be reviewed, and will be added if found useful.
+Remember, we want to provide a safe enviroment to everyone.
+Some changes you think may be good for the hangout may be disagreed with, so please be respectful and mindful.

 If you think some rules are unfair or some are missing, please use the issues tab found [here](https://github.com/CreacOwo/The-Brook-Nook/issues).
 I will carefully review the request and accept the change.

 ## FAQ ❓ :